-when i was planning my wedding i read tons of books (yes, i got married so long ago that there weren't wedding blogs yet <gasp>) about different traditional elements to a wedding. i was particularly drawn to many of the jewish traditions. my grandmother was jewish and that makes my father jewish. they never went to synagogue or really practiced any of the tenents of the faith, so technically i'm not jewish at all. but as i said, i was drawn to some of the jewish wedding traditions.
+When I was planning my wedding, way before I became a professional wedding officiant, I read tons of books (yes, I got married so long ago that there were no wedding blogs yet <gasp>) about different traditional elements to a wedding.
+I was particularly drawn to many of the Jewish traditions.
+My grandmother was Jewish and that makes my father Jewish.
+However, they never went to synagogue or really practiced any of the tenets of the faith, so technically I'm not jewish at all.
+But as I said, I was drawn to some of the Jewish wedding traditions.

-one tradition in particular that i thought sounded cool, was the yichud. the jewish book of why describes it like this:
+One tradition in particular that I thought sounded appealing, was the Yichud. the Jewish Book of Why describes it like this:

-the idea of having a few private moments with my husband before joining the party seemed like such a romantic idea. so this is what we did. we had someone set up two chairs and a small bistro table with a chilled 1/2 bottle of veuve clicquot on it. this was all set up on a small point jutting into the river. from the point we could look back at the party, which allowed us to have a moment of reflection.
+The idea of having a few private moments with my husband before joining the party seemed like such a romantic idea.
+So this is what we did.
+We had someone set up two chairs and a small bistro table with a chilled 1/2 bottle of Veuve Clicquot champagne on it.
+This was all set up on a small Point jutting into the river.
+From the Point we could look back at the party, which allowed us to have a moment of reflection.

-immediately after the ceremony, i took off my (fabulous, gorgeous, steve madden) wedding shoes and put on some sneakers so we could walk down the path through the woods to "wedding point." (we got married at my parents' house so we all refer to it as wedding point now.)
+Immediately after the ceremony, I took off my (fabulous, gorgeous) wedding shoes and put on some sneakers so we could walk down the path through the woods to "Wedding Point."
+(We got married at my parents' house so we all refer to it as Wedding Point now.)

-and you know what? it was romantic! nick popped the cork on the champagne and we watched our guests enjoying the cocktail hour. our photographer followed us out there and took a few photos and then we all went back and joined the party.
+You know what?
+It was romantic!
+Nick popped the cork on the champagne and we watched our guests enjoying the cocktail hour.
+Our photographer followed us out there and took a few photos, and then we all went back and joined the party.

-i would highly recommend finding a way to incorporate a moment for just the two of your right after your ceremony into your wedding. especially if you've invited 250 people but even if you only have 30 guests. it's all going to zoom by so quickly you might look back with regret that you didn't take a deep breath and look into your sweetheart's eyes and acknowledge the significant moment you just shared.
+I would highly recommend finding a way to incorporate a moment for just the two of your right after your wedding ceremony, especially if you've invited 100+ guests.
+It's all going to zoom by so quickly you might look back with regret that you didn't take a deep breath and look into your sweetheart's eyes and acknowledge the significant moment you just shared.